ufo2mstar/ufo2mstar.github.io/_posts/2014-05-21-google_origin.md

 ## Some more theory

 # Bottomline
-For all those aspiring computer scientists our there,
+For all those aspiring computer scientists out there, don't forget the value of fundamental sciences.